 Rare human case of bird flu contracted in Texas following contact with dairy cattle

-A rare human case of bird flu has been reported in Texas, after a person come into contact with cattle suspected of being infected.
+A rare human case of bird flu has been reported in Texas after a person came into contact with cattle suspected of being infected.
 The announcement comes days after federal agencies said the virus had spread to dairy cattle across multiple states, including Texas.

 The Texas Department of State Health Services said the patient's only experienced symptom was eye inflammation.
 The person, who has remained unnamed, was tested late last week and the Centers for Disease Control and Prevention confirmed the results over the weekend.
 The person is now being treated with the antiviral medication oseltamivir, which according to the Mayo Clinic can be used to treat influenza A and B, as well as the swine flu.